Outset Contemporary Art Fund: The Robson Orr TenTen Award

 The TenTen Commission, overseen by the Government Art Collection and Outset Contemporary Art Fund, commissions new artwork from a British artist each year for ten years.
 The artist is tasked with creating a unique print to be shown in diplomatic buildings worldwide.
 The commission is sponsored by philanthropists Sybil Robson Orr and Matthew Orr.

+Year 6

+The 2023 The Robson Orr TenTen Award was awarded to Michael Armitage.
+In Ngaben Michael Armitage pays homage to a close artist-friend in Bali, Indonesia, who recently died.

+Year 5

+The 2022 The Robson Orr TenTen Award was awarded to Rachel Whiteread DBE.
+Whiteread’s Untitled (Bubble) reflects the microscopic form of COVID-19 itself and a time during the height of the pandemic when physical contact and communication became reduced to those within one’s ‘bubble’.

 Year 4

 Artist Lubaina Himid who produced 'Old Boat, New Weather'.
 The artwork depicts aspects of slavery and refuge inspired by climate change and the black lives matter movement.
 For the first time, the work was launched digitally in The Robson Orr TenTen VR Gallery.

 Year 3

 Artist Yinka Shonibare CBE produced the print ‘Hibiscus and the Rose’.
 He was inspired by the cultural exchange between Britain and the rest of the world.

 Year 2

 Artist Tacita Dean produced the print ‘Foreign Policy (screenprint edition)’.

 Year 1

 Artist Hurvin Anderson produced the print “Still Life with Artificial Flowers’.
 The work depicts a glass vase inspired by his mother, who was part of the Windrush Generation.